RWS/groupshare-api-docs/apiconcepts/overview.md

 This includes the documentation for Translation Memory management.
 The documentation can be found in your implementation of GroupShare at *[servername.domain]/docs/ui/index*.
 For example, you can find the current version on our development test server here: https://groupsharedev.sdlproducts.com/docs/ui/index

 ## GroupShareKit ##
 To provide an easy way to interact with the REST API above we have created the GroupShareKit which is a client library targeting .NET 4.6 and above.
-It currently supports two versions:
-- GroupShareKit
-- GroupShareKit-2017

 This can be found here: https://github.com/sdl/groupsharekit.net